 Here is an example of a summary for someone applying to work in Logistics:

 "I’m originally from a small town in West Virginia and joined the Army so I could see more of the world as an automated logistics technician.
 Over the course my 8 years of service, I rose through the ranks to a logistics supervisor and eventually a logistics manager with about 25 people under my direct supervision and responsibility over $5 million of equipment and supplies.
 I really enjoyed my time in service, but around 2012 I realized I was ready for a new challenge and decided to separate from the military in order to finish out my Bachelor’s degree in Business Administration before going on to complete a Master's degree in Supply Chain Management.
 I then had the opportunity to complete an internship with XYZ Inc. at their headquarters where I got to learn about all the moving parts of a global corporation.
-Which is why I’m so excited to be interviewing for the Global Shipping Director position as I would have the opportunity to blend my management skills from the military with my education as well as with my experience from my internship to further this organization's goals of fulfilling global requisitions. "
+Which is why I’m so excited to be interviewing for the Global Shipping Director position.
+I really feel that with my military management skills combined with my internship experience and recent education, I could help further this organization's goals of fulfilling global requisitions while maintaining customer satisfaction."

-That was only 5 sentences long (yes, they were really long sentences), but it included relevant education, 2 relevant positions, and why they want the this job.
+This answer allowed the interviewee to include their relevant education, mention 2 relevant positions, and why they want the this job.
 Remember that this will be something you'll be memorizing and saying, so you want it to be conversational.
-(You don't want the interviewer's eyes to glaze over during your spiel.)
+(You don't want the interviewer's eyes to glaze over during your answer.)

 The main thing that you want to make sure you insert into the end of your spiel is why you're so excited about the job.
 Showing excitement and enthusiasm for the role right off the bat is great.
 It's even better if you can tell the interview why you're excited about the job.
 They'll be more likely to remember you and you'll stand out from the other candidates.